Mikaelemmmm/go-zero-looklook/doc/english/1-Development environment construction.md

 #### 4.View Service Environment

-Elastic search: http://127.0.0.1:9200/ （⚠️:This startup time is a bit long）
+Elastic search: http://127.0.0.1:9200/ （⚠️ :This startup time is a bit long）

-jaeger: http://127.0.0.1:16686/search  (⚠️:If it fails, rely on es, because es start time is long this may timeout, wait for es start play restart a)
+jaeger: http://127.0.0.1:16686/search  (⚠️ :If it fails, rely on es, because es start time is long this may timeout, wait for es start play restart a)

-go-stash : If you find that the logs are not collected when kibana clicks next and your kafka gets the data, please restart go-stash and wait for a minute.  (⚠️:If you are mac m1 or linux arm, please change the go-stash image in docker-compose-env.yml kevinwan/go-stash:1.0-arm64, the default is for linux amd)
+go-stash : If you find that the logs are not collected when kibana clicks next and your kafka gets the data, please restart go-stash and wait for a minute.  (⚠️ :If you are mac m1 or linux arm, please change the go-stash image in docker-compose-env.yml kevinwan/go-stash:1.0-arm64, the default is for linux amd)

 asynq （Delayed tasks, sheduler tasks, message queues）: http://127.0.0.1:8980/